JNavas2/Page-Mail/README.md

 # Send by Gmail

-**Send the current page by Gmail with the page title, selected text, and URL—instantly.**
+**Send the current page by Gmail with the page title, selected text, and URL—easily.**

 ---